Skip to content

 • on darker bodies, the surface reads deeper and more subdued.

-mall round stoneware vase by Kelsey Schroeder with a narrow neck, glazed in AMACO Blue Starlight with Cobalt Celadon, showing deep blue tones with crystalline star-like patterns at cone 6.
+round stoneware vase by Kelsey Schroeder with a narrow neck, glazed in AMACO Blue Starlight with Cobalt Celadon, showing deep blue tones with crystalline star-like patterns at cone 6.

 Blue Starlight demonstrates how midfire glazes can deliver complex, crystalline surfaces without demanding firing processes.
 It offers both control and variability, responding directly to thickness, placement, and form.
 Within the Cosmos series, it stands as a practical approach to achieving layered, dimensional surfaces at cone 6, with results shaped as much by application as by the kiln.